chetnashah/webconcepts/ReduxSagas.md

 #### `fork(fn, ...args)`

+Useful when you want to make an effect without caring about its return value (since fork will not wait till return value), like a POST to server without any need to interpret result.

 fork, like call, can be used to invoke both normal and Generator functions.
 But, the calls are non-blocking, the middleware doesn't suspend the Generator while waiting for the result of fn.
 Instead as soon as fn is invoked, the Generator resumes immediately.

 fork, alongside race, is a central Effect for managing concurrency between Sagas.